Project overview

 FTMA

-Through PATH, FtMA structures market engagement, training, expertise, products and services.
+Through the 4 pillar approach, FtMA structures market engagement, training, expertise, products and services.
 Stakeholder involvement is based on long-term linkages between farmers, market off-takers and other key market players such as crop aggregators, input and equipment suppliers, logistics and mechanization service providers to financial institutions, insurance providers and fintech companies.

 Forward delivery contracts between farmers and buyers specify minimum sales volumes in advance to allow smallholder families to plan beyond the farm gate.
 These forward contracts with national and regional buyers have assisted many farmers in securing loans and crop loss insurance for the first time.